atooma/doc-resonance-ai/docs/source/index.rst

 * integration of multiple sources for verticals needed by your business: add value to your products by leveraging multiple data sources,
 * live notifications and suggestions to thousands of devices: get feedback from and operate your devices instantly.

-These incredible super-powers are made possible by the tools implemented by Resonance.
+These incredible super-powers are granted by the tools implemented by Atooma.
 A Resonance AI Application is an instance of the harmonic stacking of:

 * the cloud-based Resonance Dashboard,
 * the cloud-based Resonance Rule Engine,